-The Texas Rising Star program offers three levels of quality certification, which are 2-Star, 3-Star, and 4-Star.
+The Texas Rising Star program offers three levels of quality certification, which are which are Two-Star, Three-Star, and Four-Star

 Texas Rising Star certification criteria are based on the following types of measures: